Associate Dean Research

 Find funding on the Office of Research website has a full list of funding opportunities, call for proposals, deadline dates, and the name of the relevant contact person in the Office of Research (OR) for each grant.

-- If the grant requires an NOI/LOI, please complete this form and send it to the ADR for review; it will then be forwarded to OR
+- If the grant requires an NOI/LOI, please complete the relevant form.

-* Essential: Failure to follow this step may delay processing of your proposal.
+* Essential: Failure to follow this step may delay processing of your application/proposal.

 Proposal Review and Feedback

-- Check the budget section against the budget figures stated on the final application and make sure these are the same.
-Note: If the main applicant on the grant is from another university, the portion that the University of Waterloo is receiving is the amount that is put in this section, not the full amount of the grant.
+- Check the budget section against the budget figures stated on the final application and make sure the numbers are the same.
+Note: If the main applicant on the grant is from another university, the portion that the University of Waterloo will be receiving is the amount that is put in this section, not the full amount of the grant.

 - When completing the budget, please use the suggested compensation rates for students, etc. Please consult with your department graduate officers with respect to graduate student funding.